SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 +5 Attack
 -1 Morale to enemy creatures
 - __Dragonsbane__ :
-+8 Spellpower<br>
++9 Attack
 -1 Luck
 - __Orb of Air Affinity__ :
 +3 Spellpower
 +33% Damage to Lightning spells
-A new Air Elemental joins hero's army after every victory.
+A stack of Air Elementals joins hero's army at the start of combats (scales with Knowledge)
 - __Orb of Earth Affinity__ :
 +3 Spellpower
 +33% Damage to Earth spells
-A new Earth Elemental joins hero's army after every victory.
+A stack of Earth Elementals joins hero's army at the start of combats (scales with Knowledge)
 - __Orb of Fire Affinity__ :
 +3 Spellpower
 +33% Damage to Fire spells
-A new Fire Elemental joins hero's army after every victory.
+A stack of Fire Elementals joins hero's army at the start of combats (scales with Knowledge)
 - __Orb of Water Affinity__ :
 +3 Spellpower
 +33% Damage to Frost spells
-A new Water Elemental joins hero's army after every victory.
+A stack of Water Elementals joins hero's army at the start of combats (scales with Knowledge)